 Selection bias.
 Selection bias may contaminate meta-analysis when the researchers include or exclude studies on the basis of the hypothesis they favor.
 In that regard, the application of the best-practices inclusion criteria applied by Anderson et al. was the subject of some controversy.
 Ferguson and Kilburn (2010) argued that the inclusion criteria were applied more liberally to studies with significant results than to studies with nonsignificant results.
 If this is the case, then the best-practices subset may find larger effects not due to stronger methodology, but because of greater overestimation through selection bias.
+If best-practices criteria recognize quality research regardless of their results, the application of these criteria should reduce signs of publication bias.
+On the other hand, if best-practices criteria cause greater selection bias, then the application of these criteria would strengthen signs of publication bias.

 Assessing Bias in Meta-Analysis